FIWARE/tutorials.CRUD-Operations/README.md

 ```

 Batch processing uses the `/ngsi-ld/v1/entityOperations/upsert` endpoint.
 The payload body holds an array of the
-entities and attributes we wish to update.The `options=update` parameter indicates we will not remove existing
+entities and attributes we wish to update.
+The `options=update` parameter indicates we will not remove existing
 attributes if they already exist and have not been included in the payload.

 An alternative would be to use the `/ngsi-ld/v1/entityOperations/update` endpoint.
 Unlike `upsert`, the `update`